drewm27/speakerrankings/small-medium-size.md

 ### #7 [Minirig 3](https://minirigs.co.uk/speakers/bluetooth-minirig-3): $140

 - Positives: Modular, can easily attach a subwoofer.
 - Negatives: Not stereo.
 Calls itself splash resistant and has no official water rating.
 App is buggy.
 Wireless TWS pairing is buggy.
-A bit expensive
+A bit expensive.
+Has [reliability issues more often than any other speaker](https://www.reddit.com/r/Bluetooth_Speakers/comments/1dim2lh/minirig_quality_issues_own_6_and_3_have_had/)
 - Max Volume: 105db
 - Bass Extension: 53hz (-10dB)
 - Weight: 1.21lbs / 550g